 There are explicit references in the Tibetan literature to the use of plant medicines as a legitimate mode of spiritual practice.
 For example, the Golden Rosary of Tara refers to a farmer who took Tara as his meditation deity.
 “When he dug in the earth and cried “Phu!
 Phu!” [i.e. “Hiss!
 Hiss!”] the gate of Pātāla [the subterranean world] itself opened.
 Entering the place of the Nāgas [serpent deities], he drank the amrita he found there.
 Thus, he became like a rainbow body.”
 The attainment of the rainbow body or “body of light” is of course the ultimate accomplishment of Dzogchen, corresponding to the creation of a “mental body” referred to in the Pali Canon.

 In this talk, I have addressed five topics in relation to the question, “Was the Buddha a shaman?”, viz., Shamanism, Samanism, Soma, the Ancient Tradition, and Psychedelics in Buddhism.
 I have shown that shamanism is the primordial experiential spiritual tradition of humanity that therefore underlies all human spirituality, including, therefore, the dharma.
 I have compared shamanism with samanism, the proto-Shaivite yogic cult that the Buddha is said to have practised for six years prior to his enlightenment.
 I have shown that although the Buddha repudiated certain aspects of samanism, specifically, extreme mortification of the body, he was also influenced by it and continued to emphasize samana practices in his post-enlightenment teaching.
 This included meditating in charnel grounds and meditating on death.
 I have also compared the archetypal pattern of the shaman with the life and teachings of the Buddha, and shown consistent, profound, and pervasive parallels between the two.
 I have discussed the Vedic sacrament of soma and its Buddhist analogue, amrita, in the context of the Pali Canon as well as the later Buddhist cult of Vajrayana.
-Although I have found no conclusive evidence that the Buddha recommended the use of psychedelics, it seems unlikely that he did not know about them, entrenched as they are in Indian culture.
+Although I have found no conclusive evidence that the Buddha used or recommended the use of psychedelics, it seems unlikely that he did not know about them, entrenched as they are in Indian culture.
 As a samana, it is at least possible that he experienced them.
-I continue to research the Pali Canon for evidence that this might be the case.
 However, insofar as shamanism is concerned, the correspondences between the life and teachings of the Buddha and the prototypical cult of shamanism are too fundamental and too pervasive to deny that the Buddha does in fact conform to the shamanic pattern.
-The Buddha was, indeed, a shaman!

 Primary Experiential Techniques of Shamanic and Spiritual Experience